Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Applications

 \section{Applications}

 In this section, we collect applications of our results and methods developed in the previous sections.
-The following immediate corollary of Theorem A answers a question that was posed to us by Lubotzky: \begin{corollary} Given a surface $\Sigma$ of genus $g\geq1$ with $n\geq0$ punctures, a faithful representation $\rho:\pi_1(\Sigma)\to \SL_2(\C)$ (or $\PSL_2(\C)$) cannot have finite $\Mod(\Sigma)$-orbit in the character variety. \end{corollary}
+The following immediate corollary of Theorem A answers a question that was posed to us by Lubotzky: